Automated Critical Swim Speed (CSS) eliminates the need for specific test sets or lactate testing in order to improve testing protocols.

 - Scroll down to the "Time in training zone" section and tap on the 'See my zones' button.

-This will open a pop-up with the pace per 100m/yd value at the top of each training zone for that particular workout for each stroke type (Fly, Back, Breast and Free).
-Viewing this pop-up from different workouts will display the zone values as of that workout, so viewing different workouts will reveal how much the values are improving over time.
+This will open a pop-up with the pace per 100m value at the top of each training zone for that particular workout for each stroke type (Fly, Back, Breast and Free).
+Viewing this pop-up from different workouts will display the zone values as of that workout for the workout's pool distance, so viewing different workouts will reveal how much the values are improving over time.

 This is effectively the same as recording test sets, with or without lactate, but without all of the headache!